pivotal/docs-tap/getting-started.md

 ### <a id='services-journey-use-case-2'></a> Use case 2 - Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster (GA)

-[Use case 1](#services-journey-use-case-1) demonstrates binding a sample application workload to a service instance that is running in the same namespace.
+[Use case 1](#services-journey-use-case-1) introduces binding a sample application workload to a service instance that is running in the same namespace.
 This use case is for binding a sample application workload to a service instance that is running in a different namespace.
 This is a common scenario as it separates concerns